 Without a doubt, the Ink Preferred welcome bonus is the better value.
 In fact, it’s the most valuable Chase Ultimate Rewards welcome bonus!

-Because Chase gives you a 25% redemption bonus when you redeem your rewards points for award travel, your 80,000 point bonus is worth $1,000 for award travel and only $800 for cash rewards.
+Because Chase gives you a 25% redemption bonus when you redeem your rewards points for award travel, your 100,000 point bonus is worth $1,250 for award travel.

 You can also transfer them on a 1:1 basis to 13 different airline and hotel travel programs.

-The Ink Unlimited sign-up bonus is a tidy sum compared to other no-fee cash back credit cards like the Capital One Spark Cash which only offers $200 back after spending $3,000.
+The Ink Business Unlimited® Credit Card sign-up bonus is a tidy sum compared to other no-fee cash back credit cards.

 Purchase Rewards: Ink Preferred vs Ink Unlimited